jyunhanlin/use-dotdotdot/README.md

 # use-dotdotdot

+No reason, just make the text dot dot dot!!

 A hook to use CSS property, `line-clamp`, for the long text.

 If only one line, use `text-overflow` for the long text.